Toronto Transit Commission fares: Metropass (1980–2018)

 At about the same time, the TTC introduced an annual Metropass, good for a whole year.
 As a higher-cost option, the pass was available in transferable form: the first transferable pass on the TTC.
 Both versions were soon withdrawn and replaced by the 12-month discount plan for the regular monthly pass.

 From July 1996 to March 2004, the pass carried a faux gold-stamped version of the Toronto Transit Commission's seal.

 In 2000, the design was altered to include the "Toronto Millennium" logo, celebrating the changeover to a new millennium.

 Fares on the provincially operated GO Transit are separate from TTC fares for travel within and outside of Toronto.
 A "Twin Pass", which combined a Metropass with a monthly GO Transit ticket for a specific journey at a discount compared to their individual prices, was available from 1988 until 2002.

 In April 2004, the Metropass changed its design to a multi-colour vertical gradient, along with a different type of faux gold-imprinted "Metropass" logo (it uses the unique TTC font used in several subway stations).
 The colours and pattern of the gradient vary from month to month.
 In addition, the year was now printed in a bold font at the upper right, with the month imprinted in the same faux gold as the Metropass logo.

 In September 2005, the Metropass became transferable (with ID required only to prove eligibility for the senior or student fare).
 The printable anti-fraud box was removed and replaced by wording suggesting the transfer of the pass to others when one was not using it.

 Though the reverse side of the pass has always had the conditions of use printed on the reverse, it did not see much updating until the passes were made transferable in 2005, at which point a "No Pass Back" rule was added: in essence, a rider who enters the system using a pass must not hand it to someone outside the fare-paid area, which would allow both to use it at once.

-In February 2006, to reduce lineups at subway station fare collector booths, the TTC introduced automated Metropass vending machines (accepting payment only by credit or debit cards) at some subway stations which dispensed weekly and monthly Metropasses.
-These have since been removed and replaced by new Presto vending machines as of 2018, which allow customers to purchase a new Presto card or load money or a digital monthly TTC pass onto the electronic fare cards as part of the Presto card rollout.
+In February 2006, to reduce lineups at subway station fare collector booths, the TTC introduced automated Metropass vending machines (accepting payment only by credit or debit cards) at some subway stations that dispensed weekly and monthly Metropasses.
+These were removed and replaced by new Presto vending machines by 2018, which allowed customers to purchase a new Presto card or load money or a digital monthly TTC pass onto the electronic fare cards as part of the Presto card rollout.
 In April 2006, the TTC day pass became valid all day on weekdays.